 “Word on the street” is that Spirit is the next line of Weber gas grills to be completely redesigned for 2018.
 This follows the revamping of the Genesis line of grills in 2017.

 Spirit will be rebadged “Spirit II” just like Genesis was renamed Genesis II last year.
 There will be two models—E-210 selling for $399 and E-310 selling for $499.
-Liquid propane models are available in four colors: black, red, ivory, and blue; natural gas models come in black only.
+Liquid propane models are available in four colors: black, red, ivory, and sapphire; natural gas models come in black only.

 These grills mimic the 2017 Genesis II design in terms of low-profile lid, open cart design, and iGrill 3 compatibility.
 There is conflicting information on whether these grills use the GS4 High Performance burner system used in Genesis II, but the photos below seem to show the GS4 badge on the right side of the control panel.
 Continue reading New 2018 Weber Spirit II & Genesis II Gas Grills→